 Published by the Society of Antiquaries of London, 1755.

-The letter: By its fame your script proclaims you, Eadwine, whom the painted figure represents, alive through the ages, whose genius the beauty of this book demonstrates.
+Plate 2.16, Left Side and Bottom Line: [The letter:] By its fame your script proclaims you, Eadwine, whom the painted figure represents, alive through the ages, whose genius the beauty of this book demonstrates.
 Receive, O god, the book and its donor as an acceptable gift (Heslop 1992, 180).

 Portrait of Edwin the monk drawn by himself.